Kamppix/2DMinecraft/README.md

 "Terraria is just like 2D Minecraft", they said.
 And they were <b>wrong</b>.

 2D Minecraft is what the name says.
 A two-dimensional version of the game "Minecraft".
-This game is made from scratch and doesn't use any of Minecraft's source code, but is created to represent Minecraft as well as possible.
+This game is made from scratch and doesn't use any of Minecraft's source code, but is created to represent Minecraft in a 2D environment as well as possible.

 <h2>How to use</h2>
 <h4>If you don't own Minecraft, you can't play 2D Minecraft</h4>